Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 3: Mage Breaker

 You ward your weapons with antimagic enchantments.
-When you hit a creature with a weapon attack, it has **:d20-disadv: Disadvantage**{ .d20 } on its :d20-save: Constitution saving throw to maintain :spell-concentration: Concentration.
+When you hit a creature with a weapon attack, it has **:d20-disadv: Disadvantage**{ .d20 } on its :d20-save: Constitution saving throw to maintain :spell-conc: Concentration.

 Also, when you see a creature casting a spell with Verbal, Somatic, or Material components, or attempt to teleport, you can take a **:rsc-r: Reaction**{ .rsc } to make one weapon attack or one Unarmed Strike against it.